The GRAS Concept: An Element of Flexibility in FDA Regulation of Food Packaging

 One frequent approach to documenting and supporting GRAS status is to convene an "expert panel"—composed of toxicologists with eminent reputations and relevant experience—to review the available data and to provide their assessment.

 Another possibility, with particular relevance to food-contact materials, is the "low exposure" GRAS position based on work sponsored by The Society of the Plastics Industry, Inc. (SPI) at the Canadian Centre for Toxicology (now CANTOX), FDA's Threshold of Regulation rule, and more recent studies by FDA personnel.

 A determination of GRAS status is a legitimate way for a packaging manufacturer to avoid the need for FDA clearance of a food-contact material.
 Care must be taken, however, to observe the guidelines for a GRAS determination, which are more demanding than simply a private safety determination.
 There must be an established basis in the published scientific literature indicating the safety of the substance for its intended use.
 Possible mechanisms for this determination and for obtaining FDA concurrence are described above in this article and in the other articles provided elsewhere in this month's focus.

-Until recently, the common use in food was restricted to use in the United States.
-Now, FDA has liberalized its rules to recognize use in other countries, but the agency requires corroboration from a published or other "independent" source, and recommends that companies obtain FDA concurrence in GRAS status.
+Until recently, the common use of food was restricted to use in the United States.
+Now, FDA has liberalized its rules to recognize the use in other countries, but the agency requires corroboration from a published or other "independent" source and recommends that companies obtain FDA concurrence in GRAS status.